-- How should the judgments and their metatheory be set up? - How should type inference and generic functions be handled? - Is the operational semantics of flagged values $(V \rightarrow V)$ the right one?
+- How should the judgments and their metatheory be set up? - How should type inference and generic functions be handled? - Is the operational semantics of flagged values $(V \to V)$ the right one?

-Related work: gradual typing and blame analysis, e.g. [2, 20, 22].
-The main difference between this approach and that of migratory typing [21] is that (due to backward compatibility with existing Lua) we cannot introduce extra code during migration.
+Related work: gradual typing and blame analysis, e.g. [2, 21, 23].
+The main difference between this approach and that of migratory typing [22] is that (due to backward compatibility with existing Lua) we cannot introduce extra code during migration.